evandroreis-cordya/dots/README.md

 ## Contributing

-Contributions to the Dotfiles are welcome!
+Contributions to the Dots are welcome!
 Please follow these guidelines:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)